Sarcoidosis: Genetics

 The heritability of sarcoidosis varies according to ethnicity.
 About 20% of African Americans with sarcoidosis have a family member with the condition, whereas the same figure for European Americans is about 5%.
 Additionally, in African Americans, who seem to experience more severe and chronic disease, siblings and parents of sarcoidosis cases have about a 2.5-fold increased risk for developing the disease.
 In Swedish individuals heritability was found to be 39%.
 In this group, if a first-degree family member was affected, a person has a four-fold greater risk of being affected.

-Investigations of genetic susceptibility yielded many candidate genes, but only few were confirmed by further investigations and no reliable genetic markers are known.
+Investigations of genetic susceptibility yielded many candidate genes, but only a few were confirmed by further investigations, and no reliable genetic markers are known.
 Currently, the most interesting candidate gene is BTNL2; several HLA-DR risk alleles are also being investigated.
 In persistent sarcoidosis, the HLA haplotype HLA-B7-DR15 is either cooperating in disease or another gene between these two loci is associated.
 In nonpersistent disease, a strong genetic association exists with HLA DR3-DQ2.
 Cardiac sarcoid has been connected to tumor necrosis factor alpha (TNFA) variants.